 For information on sage grouse plans and species status review, please visit the following websites: state fish and wildlife agencies, BLM, U.S. Fish and Wildlife Service, U.S. Forest Service, Western Association of Fish and Wildlife Agencies, and Western Governors Association.

-This list highlights peer-reviewed literature that supports actionable science related to our three conservation practices and collaborative conservation efforts with partners.
+This list highlights peer-reviewed literature that supports actionable science related to collaborative sagebrush conservation efforts with partners.
+To see science related to conifer removal, wet meadow restoration, and fire & invasives, click on these terms.

 Public Lands and Private Waters: Scarce Mesic Resources Structure Land Tenure and Sage-grouse Distributions by J.P.
 Donnelly et al. 2016